nithishrcta/Telusko-10daychallenge/DAY1/Day1.md

   add(n-1);  // Recursion
 }
 ```
-## Factorial of a given num using Recursion
+## Factorial of a given number using Recursion
+### The product of all positive integers less than or equal to a given positive integer and denoted by that integer and an exclamation point
 ```
 public class main{
     public static void main(String args[])